aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/axisbuiltinunit/_index.md

 public class AxisBuiltInUnit
 ```

-A utility class providing constants.
 Specifies the display units for an axis.
 ## Fields

 | Field | Description |